Skip to main content

 Biography

-John Allen is a meteorologist and climate scientist, originally from Sydney, Australia.
+Dr. John Allen is an Associate Professor of Meteorology, originally from Sydney, Australia, and serves as the Associate Director for the NSF Artificial Intelligence Institute for Environmental Sciences (AI2ES).
 He completed his B.S.
-Degree in Earth Sciences (Meteorology and Applied Mathematics) at the University of Melbourne, Australia, and went on to pursue an honors by research in meteorology and subsequently a doctorate at the same institution with support from an Australian Postgraduate Award.
-In 2013 he began a three-year Postdoctoral appointment at the International Research Institute for Climate and Society at Columbia University, before promotion to Associate Research Scientist, a position he would hold until he joined CMU in the summer of 2016.
+Degree in Earth Sciences (Meteorology and Applied Mathematics) at the University of Melbourne, Australia, completing further research and a doctorate at the same institution.
+From 2013-2016 he was Postdoctoral Research Scientist and Associate Research Scientist, joining CMU in the summer of 2016.

 More about John Allen